Visyond/website-hugo/site/content/_index.md

           You don’t need to move data across many tools: Visyond’s analyses are integrated with the spreadsheets and dashboards.
       - text: >-
           Both Excel experts and novices will get things done quickly.
+    infoVideo: /video/3 steps/Step 2 - Analyze with a Few Clicks.mp4
+    infoVideoPoster: /video/3 steps/Step 2 - Analyze with a Few Clicks.jpg
     image: /img/home/step2.png
     title: 'Analyze with a Few Clicks'
     titlePrefix: '2'